Rigellute/spotify-tui/README.md

 - The auth token does not currently automatically refresh - when you leave `spotify-tui` running for a while, you won't be able to control playback.
 And you'll need to quit and restart to get it working again.
 - Add songs to a playlist
 - Be able to like songs in every view, and see that a given track is already liked.
+- Unlike songs
+- See if a song is liked
 - Be able to scroll through result pages in every view
 - View Library "Made for you"
 - View Library "Artists"
+- Make the play bar hoverable with its own event handlers that would
+  - Like the playing song
+  - Navigate to song info
+- Implement seek (could use `<` and `>` to skip 5 seconds forwards and backwards)
+- Skip to next track (use `n` for next and `p` for previous)

 This table shows all that is possible with the Spotify API, what is implemented already, and whether that is essential.